SindhuVairavel/ICSE-2014-PAR/README.md

 This repository was constructed by [Yi-Chun Chen(RimiChen)](https://github.com/RimiChen) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).

-Thank for all assistances from Dr. Minghui Zhou and her colleagues.
-Though I had not successfully downloaded installation required data and failed to get it work, due to the limited network speed.
+Thanks for all assistance from Dr. Minghui Zhou and her colleagues, though I could not successfully get the tool work due to the limited network speed.

 -------------------------------